lbaile21/LLMstudio/CONTRIBUTING.md

    - Add or update tests covering your changes when applicable
    - For performance-sensitive changes, include benchmark numbers (before/after) in the PR description

+## Reporting Bugs

+When filing a bug report, please include enough context for a maintainer to reproduce the issue without back-and-forth:

+- LLMstudio version (`pip show llmstudio`) and Python version.
+- The provider and model involved, and whether the issue is reproducible with a different provider/model.
+- A minimal code snippet that triggers the bug.
+Redact API keys and any sensitive prompt content before sharing.
+- The full traceback or error message, not just the final line.
+- Observed vs. expected behavior, and how often the issue reproduces (always, intermittently, only under load, etc.).

+If the bug only appears under concurrency or with streaming responses, please call that out explicitly — those code paths are easy to regress and hard to diagnose from a static snippet alone.

 ## Performance Considerations

 When submitting changes that may affect runtime performance (latency, throughput,